Host–pathogen interaction: Transmission methods

 Within the host, pathogens can do a variety of things to cause disease and trigger the immune response.

 Microbes and fungi cause symptoms due to their high rate of reproduction and tissue invasion.
 This causes an immune response, resulting in common symptoms as phagocytes break down the bacteria within the host.

 Some bacteria, such as H. pylori, can secrete toxins into the surrounding tissues, resulting in cell death or inhibition of normal tissue function.

 Viruses, however, use a completely different mechanism to cause disease.
 Upon entry into the host, they can do one of two things.
 Many times, viral pathogens enter the lytic cycle; this is when the virus inserts its DNA or RNA into the host cell, replicates, and eventually causes the cell to lyse, releasing more viruses into the environment.
 The lysogenic cycle, however, is when the viral DNA is incorporated into the host genome, allowing it to go unnoticed by the immune system.
 Eventually, it gets reactivated and enters the lytic cycle, giving it an indefinite "shelf life" so to speak.
+Non-lyctic viruses may also be vertically transmitted after undergoing endogenization, although this occurs incidentally and the result is often non-pathogenic.

 Context-based host interactions

 Types of interactions

-There are three types of host-pathogen interactions based on how the pathogen interacts with the host.
+There are three types of host–pathogen interactions based on how the pathogen interacts with the host.
 Commensalism is when the pathogen benefits while the host gains nothing from the interaction.
 An example of this is Bacteroides thetaiotaomicron, which resides in the human intestinal tract but provides no known benefits.
 Mutualism occurs when both the pathogen and the host benefit from the interaction, as seen in the human stomach.
 Many of the bacteria aid in breaking down nutrients for the host, and in return, our bodies act as their ecosystem.
 Parasitism occurs when the pathogen benefits from the relationship while the host is harmed.
 This can be seen in the unicellular Plasmodium falciparum parasite which causes malaria in humans.